Unit Disciplinary Policy Overview

 - TIME IN GRADE ADDITION - Member is found to have violated a minor policy and a counseling has either already been performed or is found to be too light of an action.
 Days can be added to the members Time in Grade (TIG) requirement for next promotion.
 Up to a maximum of 14 days can be added from a NJP.

 - SUSPENSION OF DUTIES - Member is found to have violated a minor policy.
 A suspension may be used in combination with any of the above NJP punishments.
-Suspension can be used for no longer than one month and during suspension the member is not permitted to participate in any official capacity with the unit.
+Suspension can be used for no longer than 14 days and during suspension the member is not permitted to participate in any official capacity with the unit.
 This includes but is not limited to secondary duty billets, official trainings and official unit operations.
 A suspension is also automatically put in place when a member is under a formal investigation or office hours at the company level or up.
 Suspension of Duties may only be used by the offending members chain of command.
 Record of this is made afterwards in the members "notes tab" in PERSCOM so that discipline can be implemented and policy violation can be tracked.

 All Non-Judicial Punishments MUST be reported.
 Record of this is made afterwards in the members "notes tab" in PERSCOM so that discipline can be implemented and policy violation can be tracked.
 Search for previous infraction should be done prior to issuing a non-judicial punishment.